The Truth About Wisdom Teeth

 Difficulty in Opening the Mouth

-In some cases, wisdom teeth can cause limited mouth opening due to the pressure they exert during their emergence.
+In some cases, it causes limited mouth opening due to the pressure they exert during their emergence.

 The Importance of Early Detection